 Salie de Swardt

-Debra Meyer is a professor in biochemistry and heads this department at the University of Pretoria.
+Debra Meyer is the executive dean of science at the University of Johannesburg.
 She was a Fulbright scholar at the University of California, Davis in America, where she obtained a PhD in biochemistry and molecular biology.
 She regularly publishes in science journals and organises HIV/Aids education and community service projects.
 She has completed modules in media strategy and academic leadership at Harvard and the University of Pretoria’s Gordon Institute of Business Science (GIBS) and makes regular contributions to several newspapers and magazines.
 She is a published poet and has received several awards in her area of expertise.
 She serves as trustee or board member of several organisations including Dagbreektrust, Naspers (since 2009), the Aardklop arts festival and the council of North-West University.
 She was appointed to the Media24 board in 2013.

 Trevor Petersen is a chartered accountant with more than 30 years’ experience.
 He holds a BComHons degree in financial management from the University of Cape Town (1987).
 He worked as executive partner at PwC for an extended period and later as chair of their Western Cape branch.
 Since 2010 he’s been a non-executive director of Mediclinic Southern Africa Limited, a director of Mediclinic International Limited since 2012 and a director of the listed mining company, Petmin Limited, since 2011.
 He also serves on the board of Robinson Liquors Proprietary Limited, trading as Ultra Liquors.
 He has served on the board of the University of Cape Town (UCT) since 2002; he’s been chair of the UCT finance committee since 2004 and since 2012 chair of the executive of the university’s College of Accounting.